-- the SN shareholders' agreement dated August 18, 2017 between Avicanna Inc. Jose Rafael Lopez Vergara, Sergio Aurelio Puerta, Carlos Andres Jimenez and Sativa Nativa S.A.S.;] - the SMGH shareholder's agreement dated August 14, 2018 between Avicanna Inc., Lucas Echeverri Robledo, Santa Mara Golden Hemp S.A.S., and Inmobiliaria Bondue S.A.S.; - the Altea Manufacturing Agreement, dated as of December 11, 2018, between the Corporation and Altea, as more particularly described under "Our Products - Manufacturing and Selling Phytotherapeutics in Colombia"; - the U of T Sponsored Research and Collaboration Agreement, dated as of November 20, 2017, between the Corporation and the University of Toronto, as more particularly described under "Research and Development - U of T Sponsored Research and Collaboration Agreement"; - the License Agreement, dated as of November 26, 2019 between the Corporation, and LC 2019, as more particularly described under "General Development of the Business Three Year History Fiscal Year 2019 (January 1, 2019 to December 31, 2019)". - the SDM Agreement, dated as of January 7, 2020 between the Corporation and Medical Cannabis by Shoppers Drug Mart Inc. as more particularly described under "General Development of the Business - Three Year History - Recent Developments (January 1, 2020 to March 31, 2020)".
+- the SMGH shareholder's agreement dated August 14, 2018 between Avicanna Inc., Lucas Echeverri Robledo, Santa Mara Golden Hemp S.A.S., and Inmobiliaria Bondue S.A.S.; - the Altea Manufacturing Agreement, dated as of December 11, 2018, between the Corporation and Altea, as more particularly described under "Our Products - Manufacturing and Selling Phytotherapeutics in Colombia"; - the U of T Sponsored Research and Collaboration Agreement, dated as of November 20, 2017, between the Corporation and the University of Toronto, as more particularly described under "Research and Development - U of T Sponsored Research and Collaboration Agreement";

-- the Valens Agreement dated as February 7, 2020 between the Corporation and Valens Agritech Ltd. as more particularly described under "General Development of the Business Three Year History Recent Developments (January 1, 2020 to March 31, 2020)". - The distribution agreement dated August 11, 2020 between the Corporation and Red White & Bloom as more particularly described under "General Development of the Business Three Year History Recent Developments (January 1, 2020 to March 31, 2020)". - The intellectual property licensing and royalty agreement dated February 3, 2021 between the Corporation and Harrington Wellness Inc. as more particularly described under "General Development of the Business - Three Year History - Recent Developments (January 1, 2021 to December 31, 2021)".
+- the License Agreement, dated as of November 26, 2019 between the Corporation, and LC 2019, as more particularly described under "General Development of the Business Three Year History Fiscal Year 2019 (January 1, 2019 to December 31, 2019)". - the SDM Agreement, dated as of January 7, 2020 between the Corporation and Medical Cannabis by Shoppers Drug Mart Inc. as more particularly described under "General Development of the Business Three Year History Recent Developments (January 1, 2020 to March 31, 2020)". - the Valens Agreement dated as February 7, 2020 between the Corporation and Valens Agritech Ltd. as more particularly described under "General Development of the Business Three Year History Recent Developments (January 1, 2020 to March 31, 2020)". - The intellectual property licensing and royalty agreement dated February 3, 2021 between the Corporation and Harrington Wellness Inc. as more particularly described under "General Development of the Business Three Year History Recent Developments (January 1, 2021 to December 31, 2021)".